yalchik/scg-web/README.md

-scg-web
+sc-web-components
 =======

-Web implementation of scg tools
+Web implementation of UI components for sc-web